Why Online Art Therapy?

 Q: How would I use the arts in online art therapy?

-During your online session you may choose to use your own art materials such as crayons, pencils, pens, paints, play-dough, etc. In addition to that, we will probably come up with many images and metaphors as we talk.
-This is such a powerful way of communicating your experience, and your hopes for how you’ll grow and heal.
-You may also like to use art materials in between sessions, sparked by what comes up in the session.
-You may email me your images for us to discuss in the following session (or just hold them up to the camera!)
+During your online session we will find we come up with imagined images and metaphors as we talk.
+You may also choose to use your own art materials as you wish, such as crayons, pencils, pens, paints, play-dough, etc. Using metaphors and the arts is such a powerful way of communicating your experience, and exploring your hopes for how you’ll grow and heal.
+You might also like to use art materials in between sessions, sparked by what comes up in the session.
+You could email me your images for us to discuss in the following session (or just hold them up to the camera!)

 Yes.
 I have a Diploma in Online Therapy.